 Whatever the case, fitness challenges can help bring people together, even remotely.
 Here are a few options that work at all fitness levels:

-My company has successfully implemented a step challenge using an app called Stridekick.
+My company has successfully implemented a step challenge using an app called Stridekick by MoveSpring.
 We circulate a leaderboard and celebrate high performers at the end of each day.
 We also created a virtual chat for everyone to share their step success stories (extra long or extra fast walks, etc.) and challenges (extra yummy scones).

 Other companies have put into place a virtual yoga class for everyone to calm the nervous systems and focus their minds.
 This simply requires an experienced yoga teacher and a web conferencing tool.